sanjarzayniev/iks-nolik/README.md

 $ java src/Server.java
 ```

-If postgres driver does not exist on your java class path, you should specify it:
+If Postgres driver does not exist on your Java classpath, you should specify it:

 ```shell
 $ java -cp lib/postgresql-42.7.0.jar src/Server.java